MixelTeWork/mirea_gamedev_news_bot/README.md

 #### Commands:

 * /set_news_chat - news will be sent to chat where command was sent
+* /unset_news_chat - cancel news sending in the current chat
 * /news_bot_version - display current bot version